 EMP, as the Experience Music Project is known, is yet another of Seattle's architectural oddities.
 Its swooping, multicolored, metal-skinned bulk rises at the foot of the Space Needle, proof that real 21st-century architecture looks nothing like the vision of the future people dreamed of when the Space Needle was built for the 1962 World's Fair.
 EMP was the brainchild of Microsoft cofounder Paul Allen, who built this rock 'n' roll cathedral to house his vast collection of Northwest rock memorabilia.
-Housed inside the bizarre building, you'll also find Allen's Science Fiction Museum and Hall of Fame (is this town a computer nerd's dream come true, or what?).
+Housed inside the bizarre building, you'll also find Allen's Science Fiction Museum (is this town a computer nerd's dream come true, or what?).

-Allen's money has also been hard at work changing the architectural face of both the north and the south ends of downtown Seattle.
+Allen's money has also been hard at work changing the architectural face of both the north and south ends of downtown Seattle.
 At the south end, you'll find the state-of-the-art Qwest Field-home to Allen's Seattle Seahawks NFL football team.
-Together with the Seattle Mariners' Safeco Field, Qwest Field has created a massive sports-arena district at the south end of downtown.
-At the other end of downtown, near the south shore of Lake Union, Allen is busily creating the South Lake Union district of condominiums, offices, and retail spaces that are transforming what for years has been one of the city's most overlooked and underutilized close-in neighborhoods.
-There will even be a streetcar line connecting downtown Seattle with this new neighborhood.
-South Lake Union is also home to the Pan Pacific Hotel, which opened in late 2006 and is one of the prettiest and most luxurious hotels in Seattle.
+Together with the Seattle Mariners' Safeco Field, Qwest Field is part of a massive sports-arena district at the south end of downtown.
+At the north end of downtown, near the south shore of Lake Union, Allen is busily creating the South Lake Union district of condominiums, offices, and retail spaces that are transforming what for years has been one of the city's most overlooked and underutilized close-in neighborhoods.
+There is even a streetcar line here that connects downtown Seattle with Lake Union.

-Allen projects aside, Seattle is a vibrant city with a bustling downtown that has seen numerous big development projects in the past year.
-In mid-2007, the Seattle Art Museum had a grand reopening after a major renovation, redesign, and expansion that turned this art repository into a world-class museum.
-The long-awaited Olympic Sculpture Park also opened its doors in 2007.
-Located at the north end of the waterfront, this hillside sculpture park, with its monumental sculptures and its breathtaking views of the Olympic Mountains, is unequaled in the Northwest not only for its collection of sculptures but also for its scale and landscaping.
-Still in the works is a light-rail system that will link the airport with downtown and other neighborhoods.
+Allen projects aside, Seattle is a vibrant city with a bustling downtown that has seen numerous big development projects in recent years.
+In 2007, the Seattle Art Museum opened a major expansion that turned this art repository into a world-class museum.
+The museum's Olympic Sculpture Park opened its doors that same year.
+Located at the north end of the waterfront, this hillside sculpture park, with its monumental sculptures and its breathtaking views of the Olympic Mountains, is unequaled in the Northwest, not only for its collection of sculptures, but also for its scale and landscaping.
+If all goes according to plans, Seattle will finally have its light-rail system up and running in 2009.
+The line will connect the airport with downtown and other neighborhoods.